-The Maturity Date for the Notes (the "Maturity Date") will be the earliest to occur of (a) the Early Redemption Date, (b) the CAA Early Termination Date, (c) the Scheduled Maturity Date and (d) the Payment Date on which the aggregate Class Principal Balance of all outstanding Notes is otherwise reduced to zero.
-On the Maturity Date, the Issuer will be obligated to retire the Notes by paying an amount equal to their full remaining Class Principal
+The Notes will be retired prior to the Maturity Date on the earliest to occur, if any, of (a) the Early Redemption Date or (b) the Payment Date on which the aggregate Class Principal Balance of all outstanding Notes is otherwise reduced to zero.

-Balances, plus accrued and unpaid interest.
-If on the Maturity Date a Class of RCR Notes is outstanding, all amounts payable on the Exchangeable Notes that were exchanged for such RCR Notes will be allocated to and payable on the applicable RCR Notes entitled to receive those amounts.
+If on such date a Class of RCR Notes is outstanding, all amounts payable on the Exchangeable Notes that were exchanged for such RCR Notes will be allocated to and payable on the applicable RCR Notes entitled to receive those amounts.